Tornado Warning issued for Sussex by NWS - News Break

 Tornado Warning issued for Sussex by NWS

-Effective: 2021-07-09 00:41:00 EDT Expires: 2021-07-09 01:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-07-09 00:43:00 EDT Expires: 2021-07-09 01:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado has been confirmed.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Tornadoes are extremely difficult to see and confirm at night.
 Do not wait to see or hear the tornado.
 TAKE COVER NOW!
-Target Area: Sussex A TORNADO WARNING REMAINS IN EFFECT UNTIL 100 AM EDT FOR CENTRAL SUSSEX COUNTY At 1241 AM EDT, a severe thunderstorm capable of producing a tornado was located over Sycamore, or 8 miles southwest of Georgetown, moving northwest at 30 mph.
-HAZARD...Tornado.
-SOURCE...Radar indicated rotation.
+Target Area: Sussex A TORNADO WARNING REMAINS IN EFFECT UNTIL 100 AM EDT FOR CENTRAL SUSSEX COUNTY At 1243 AM EDT, a confirmed tornado was located near Sycamore, or 8 miles southwest of Georgetown, moving north at 25 mph.
+HAZARD...Damaging tornado.
+SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include Sycamore.
-TORNADO...RADAR INDICATED HAIL...0.00INalerts.weather.gov
+TORNADO...OBSERVED HAIL...0.00INalerts.weather.gov

 Comments / 0